 Working with an outsourced managed account or UMA platform can add significant efficiencies to an advisor's business.
 But the range of advisor and client experiences is wide - and execution risk varies - depending on the capabilities, policies, and processes of the chosen platform.
 These same factors have the potential to have a meaningful impact on an asset manager's reputation as well.
-The best way to ensure you choose the right partner and optimize your ability to deliver better investment outcomes for clients is to ask the right questions and challenge the answers to be sure you fully understand the solutions your new partner will be able to help you deliver.
+The best way to ensure you choose the right provider and optimize your ability to deliver better investment outcomes for clients is to ask the right questions and challenge the answers to be sure you fully understand the solutions your new provider will be able to help you deliver.
 Attached is a checklist to use for this due diligence process.
-Adhesion has completed this checklist with pre-filled answers for our platform.
 Please contact us at solutions@adhesionwealth.com if you would like to obtain a copy or to get more information about our platform.